 Section 32(1) of the Ontario Heritage Act allows the owner of an individually designated property to apply to the Council of a municipality to repeal the designation by-law of their heritage property.
 Approval from Council is required for the repeal of a designating by-law.
-An application to repeal, in whole or in part, a designating by-law for a property designated under Part IV of the Ontario Heritage Act is not deemed complete until the owner has submitted the following documents to the Economic Development Officer - Heritage Planning:
+An application to repeal, in whole or in part, a designating by-law for a property designated under Part IV of the Ontario Heritage Act is not deemed complete until the

+CP2021-040 Heritage Applications Page 17 of 24 owner has submitted the following documents to the Economic Development Officer - Heritage Planning: